OtherRealms/Shot-Manager-Guide/source/index.rst

 **Missing Overlay Edit Tool Icon**, This seems to be a permission issue, likely when using a shared directory.
 A fallback icon will be used instead.

 **Missing file explorer options**, This can occur when going changing versions of Blender.
 SOLUTION- Restart Blender, disable 'Load UI' first when opening.

+**Turbo Tools** add-on fails to batch render.
+Turbo Tools support is in progress.

 .. image:: Load_ui.JPG